InnateComm/.github/README.md

 git add . # Stages all the changes git commit -m "<your_commit_message>"
 ```
+Your commit message should be something which gives concise idea of the issue you are solving.

 **7.** Push your local commits to the remote repository.